jwzhanggy/Graph-Bert/README.md

 # Graph-Bert

-## Source code of "Graph-Bert: Only Attention is Needed for Learning Graph Representations".
+## Graph-Bert: Only Attention is Needed for Learning Graph Representations

 At our group homepage, we also have a copy of our latest paper released: http://www.ifmlab.org/files/paper/graph_bert.pdf